 The best wireless gaming mouse

-The Logitech G Pro Wireless is hands down the best wireless gaming mouse I've ever tested.
+The Logitech G Pro Wireless is hands down the best wireless gaming mouse we've tested.
 It's expensive, yes, but wireless mice often are, and this really is the absolute cream of the crop.
 It's wonderfully agile and super comfy to use, and weighs an almost impossibly light 80g.
-That's practically unheard of in wireless gaming mouse circles, and when you combine that featherlight nothingness with Logitech's super fast Lightspeed wireless tech and its brilliant Hero 16K sensor, the Pro Wireless definitely justifies its high price.
+That's almost unheard of in wireless gaming mouse circles 9with a few exceptions - see the SteelSeries Aerox 3 Wireless below), and when you combine that featherlight nothingness with Logitech's super fast Lightspeed wireless tech and its brilliant Hero 16K sensor, the Pro Wireless definitely justifies its high price.

 It may not have a central DPI button like every other gaming mouse on the planet (it's actually on the bottom of the mouse, for some incomprehensible reason), but Logitech's intuitive Gaming Software tool gives you plenty of flexibility when it comes to customising its various buttons to suit your gaming habits.
 Whether you're right or left-handed, you've got loads of options here, including being able to change your DPI or sensitivity setting on the fly for as long as you hold down your chosen button.

-The Pro Wireless is also one of the most tasteful gaming mice I've ever seen.
+The Pro Wireless is also one of the most tasteful gaming mice, design-wise.
 Its smooth, simple curves are accented by a single zone of RGB lighting over its G logo on the rear of the mouse, and that's it.
 Not jaunty angles, no glossy flourishes; just good old-fashioned design that doesn't make you want to blush with embarrassment every time another human being claps eyes on it.

 And if all that wasn't enough, Logitech have also recently released an even lighter model in the form of the G Pro X Superlight, which weighs an even more featherweight 63g.
 It's a gorgeous mouse, and it actually improves on the older G Pro Wireless quite a bit, removing that bottom-facing DPI button and increasing its sensor range to 25,000 DPI.
 It's a fraction more at £130 / $150, but it's every bit as lovely.